Well, the encouraging answer is yes!

 You need to fill in this form to request a trial of UserVoice

 UserVoice seems to be a hit with bigger companies and people that want a help desk and customer feedback tool in one.
-For smaller and medium sized companies that want a simpler (and much cheaper) way to track and quantify feedback, particularly if they have mobile-first customers, then it can be a bit disappointing.
+For smaller and medium sized companies that want a simpler (and much cheaper) way to track and quantify feedback, other options can work better.